webDevAndSausages/archivedMeetupStuff/README.md

  - Dive into the dark web - Juha Nurmi

-    *no video: dark web so dark video*
+    *no video: dark web, so dark video*

  - The WebAssembly Challenge - Teemu Erkkola, Jaakko Huuso, & Richard Van Camp